umd-lhcb/pidcalib2/README.md

   ```sh
   python -m pidcalib2.ref_calib --sample Turbo18 --magnet up --ref-file data/user_ntuple.root --output-dir pidcalib_output --bin-vars '{"P": "P", "ETA": "ETA", "nSPDHits": "nSPDHits"}' --ref-pars '{"Bach": ["K", "DLLK > 4"], "SPi": ["Pi", "DLLK < 0"]}' --merge
   ```

+### Caveats

+You might notice that some of the events in you reference sample are assigned `PIDCalibEff`, `PIDCalibErr`, or both of -999.
+- `PIDCalibEff` is -999 when for at least one particle
+  - The event is out of range
+  - The relevant bin in the efficiency histogram has no events whatsoever
+- `PIDCalibErr` is -999 when for at least one particle
+  - The event is out of range
+  - The relevant bin in the efficiency histogram has no events whatsoever
+  - The relevant bin in the efficiency histogram has no events passing PID cuts

 ## Development